 Side effects are common with chemotherapy, but it's important to know that they can often be prevented or controlled.
-The side effects from chemotherapy usually go away when the treatment ends.
 Side effects of chemotherapy depend on the type and amount of medicines you’re taking.
 They vary from person to person.

-Some common temporary side effects from chemotherapy include:
+Some common short-term (temporary) side effects from chemotherapy include: